patrickfav/website-favre/content/articles/2018-11-12-security-best-practices-symmetric-encryption-with-aes-in-java-and-android-part-2/index.md

 byte[] plainText = cipher.doFinal(cipherText);
 ```

 That’s it!
-If you like to see a full example check out my [Github project Armadillo](https://github.com/patrickfav/armadillo?utm_source=android-arsenal.com&utm_medium=referral&utm_campaign=6636) where [I use AES-CBC](https://github.com/patrickfav/armadillo/blob/master/armadillo/src/main/java/at/favre/lib/armadillo/AesCbcEncryption.java).
+If you like to see a full example check out my [GitHub project Armadillo](https://github.com/patrickfav/armadillo?utm_source=android-arsenal.com&utm_medium=referral&utm_campaign=6636) where [I use AES-CBC](https://github.com/patrickfav/armadillo/blob/master/armadillo/src/main/java/at/favre/lib/armadillo/AesCbcEncryption.java).
 You can also find this exact [example as Gist](https://gist.github.com/patrickfav/b323f0d9cbd81d5fa9cc4c971b732c77) if you have trouble following the snippets.

 ### Summary